jdcloudcom/en/documentation/Elastic-Compute/Function-Service/Introduction/Core-Concepts.md

 Function as a service (FaaS) provides a stateless, event-triggered, transient, resilient, auto scaling Serverless computing service.

 FaaS is triggered by an event, the function is only triggered by an event only when the event occurs, and it only processes this event, in stateless running.
-To meet high concurrency requirements, Function Service provides automatic auto scaling capability, which will start corresponding instance in real time according to the change of the request quantity to process the event request, and reduce instances in real time with event reduction or without event triggering.
+Function service automatically schedules resource to run functions in real time according to the counts of concurrent requests to easily address business peak and trough.